Sex differences in human physiology: Brain structure

-A few studies have reached contrary conclusions.
+Several studies have reached contrary conclusions.

-Typically, male brains are more asymmetric than female brains.
-Females have less asymmetry than males between left and right hemispheric cortical thickness.
-Males have a larger intra-hemispheric long-range interconnectivity than females, whereas females have larger inter-hemispheric connectivity.
-Males have larger left-hemispheric asymmetries than females in a number of brain areas, including the superior temporal gyrus, Heschl gyrus, deeper central sulcus, overall temporal and parietal, and inferior parietal lobule, thalamus and posterior cingulate.
-A few studies seemed to indicate otherwise.

 There are also differences in the structure of specific areas of the brain.
 On average, the SDN has been repeatedly found to be considerably larger in males than in females.
 The volume of the SDN was 2.2 times as large in males as in females.
-On average, the BSTc is twice as large in men as in women.
+On average, the BSTc is twice as large in males as in females.
 On average, the INAH-3 is significantly larger in males than in females regardless of age.
 Two studies found that men have larger parietal lobes, an area responsible for sensory input including spatial sense and navigation; though, another study failed to find any statistically significant difference.
 At the same time, females have larger Wernicke's and Broca's areas, areas responsible for language processing.
 Studies using MRI scanning have shown that the auditory and language-related regions in the left hemisphere are proportionally expanded in females versus in males.
 Conversely, the primary visual, and visuo-spatial association areas of the parietal lobes are proportionally larger in males.
 The corpus callous is located at the sagittal divide and is the primary commissure in the human brain.
 It connects the left and right hemispheres of the cerebral cortex, which allows them to communicate with each other.
 With respect to language, males predominantly use their left hemisphere but females use both their right and left hemispheres.
 The right hemisphere controls emotion, so using the right hemisphere adds more prosody to speech.
-In males, the corpus callosum is larger than females.
+In males, the corpus callosum is larger than in females.
 However, the splenium and the isthmus subregions of the corpus callosum are larger in females.
 The genu subregion is larger in males.
 These subregions may serve as the basis for sex differences in language.
-However, a 1997 meta-study concluded that there is no relative size difference, and that the larger corpus callosum in males is due to generally larger brains in males on average.
+However, a 1997 meta-study concluded that there is no relative size difference, and that the larger corpus callosum in males is due to generally larger brains in males on average; a small man and a large man would therefore have the same distinctions as the average man and the average woman.